-So is this rendition of "Ashes to Ashes".
-Made even more awesome by a few things: the absolutely bitchin' guitar solo (one guy on rhythm AND bass simultaneously) that dominates the last half of the song.
+This rendition of "Ashes to Ashes" is made even more awesome by a few things: the absolutely bitchin' guitar solo (one guy on rhythm AND bass simultaneously) that dominates the last half of the song.
 And the fact that, on a call-in/request concert, this was the song requested by a 5-year old boy.
 Yeah.
 Get 'em started early.

 "Let's Dance".
 When Bowie gives an order, the world listens.
 According to the official book chronicling the Serious Moonlight Tour, when the song became a hit women all over Europe bought red shoes, causing shortages in stores, so they could be ready for dancing!

 Watch this performance of "Modern Love".
 Bowie's sheer exuberance is electrifying.

 Much of Bowie's post-Scary Monsters output in The '80s is dismissed, but there's gorgeous stuff there too.

 In particular, "Blue Jean" and "Underground" can leave you dizzy with delight.

 So can "China Girl".
 The deconstruction of "China Girl" that appears on the VH 1 Storytellers album almost seems like a comment on Bowie's eighties, and still manages to be awesome in its own right.
 Beginning with a pure Tear Jerker anecdote about life in Berlin in The '70s, and then the song itself starts almost like a cover of Lou Reed's "Berlin" before morphing into Iggy Pop's original punky version, building and building until it finally resolves into a fond take on the glitzy eighties version.